-Service restructures
+Restructuring Service

-Service restructures are changes to multiple routes along a corridor or within an area, including serving new corridors, in a manner consistent with service design criteria found in this service guidelines document.
-Restructures may be prompted for a variety of reasons and in general are made to improve the efficiency and effectiveness of transit service or to reduce net operating costs when Metro’s operating revenue is significantly reduced from historic levels.
+Service restructures are changes to multiple routes along a corridor or within a large area consistent with the service design criteria in this document.
+Restructures may be prompted by a variety of circumstances, and in general are made to improve the efficiency and effectiveness of transit service as a whole, to better integrate with the regional transit network, or to reduce Metro’s operating costs because of budget constraints.
+When planning for service restructures, factors other than route performance are taken into account, such as large-scale service and capital infrastructure enhancements.
+Restructures may result in the modification, addition, and deletion of corridors that align with future corridors in the long range plan.
+These changes must be approved by council as part of a service change package.

-Under all circumstances, whether adding, reducing or maintaining service hours invested, service restructures shall have a goal to focus service frequency on the highest ridership and productivity segments of restructured services, to create convenient opportunities for transfer connections between services and to match service capacity to ridership demand to improve productivity and cost-effectiveness of service.
+Under all circumstances, whether adding, reducing or maintaining service hours invested, service restructures will have the goals of focusing frequent service on the service segments with the highest ridership and route productivity creating convenient opportunities for transfer connections between services, and matching capacity to ridership demand to improve the productivity and cost-effectiveness of service.

-In managing the transit system, service restructures shall have a goal of increasing ridership.
+In managing the transit system, service restructures will have a goal of increasing ridership.

-Under service reduction conditions, service restructures shall have an added goal of resulting in an overall net reduction of service hours invested.
+Under service reduction conditions, service restructures will have an added goal of an overall net reduction of service hours invested.

-Under service addition conditions, service restructures shall have added goals of increasing service levels and ridership.
+Under service addition conditions, service restructures will have the added goals of increasing service levels and ridership.

-When one or more key reasons trigger consideration of restructures, Metro specifically analyzes:
+When one or more circumstances trigger consideration of restructures, Metro specifically analyzes:

 Impacts on current and future travel patterns served by similarly aligned transit services;